fieldtrip/website/workshop/neuroimaging2-2425/sr4.md

 the identity matrix.
 It happens to be a solution to the underdetermined linear system of equations that yields the minimum norm.

-The proof for this can be derived by first showing that it is a particilar solution; subsequently we show that there is no other solution that has a norm smaller than the one derived using the pseudoinverse.
+The proof for this can be derived by first showing that it is a particular solution; subsequently we show that there is no other solution that has a norm smaller than the one derived using the pseudoinverse.